SIPA & Columbia University Funding

 Students are selected for assistantships (Teaching Assistant, Reader, Program Assistant, and Student Assistant) on the basis of their ability to perform the duties of the positions, which may include teaching, research, computing support, or other tasks.
 Appointments may be for one or two semesters.
 All applicants must be in good academic standing (3.0 cumulative GPA or higher) and enrolled full-time to be eligible; such standing does not, however, guarantee selection.

 Students with Assistantships are paid twice monthly, on the University's normal payroll schedule.
-For more information about SIPA Assistantships, including the application process, job descriptions, salaries and job placements, please click here for information provided by the Office of Student Affairs.
+For more information about SIPA Assistantships, including the application process, job descriptions, salaries and job placements, please click here for more information from the Office of Student Affairs.

 All scholarship recipients must meet SIPA's standards for satisfactory academic progress in order to be renewed.
 All applicants for assistantships, most student loans, and work study must meet these standards as well: